regoclint/prac/Notes.md

     choosing with repetition
 Palindromic Subsequence
-    the movement here is from start and end LPSubstring - the > and == condition can be used to reflect the ones and 0 in the matrix
+    the movement here is from start and end the > and == condition can be used to reflect the ones and 0 in the matrix LPSubstring - can use true or 0 to break the streak even if the current letter matched LPSubsequence has the minimum deletions and good for a K-Palindromic check Palindrome partitioning
 Pattern LCS
     Substring is continuous, gets set to 0 if not matched.
 Hence each row can be diff.
 Require 2 rows for dp Subsequence is not continuous, keeps building.
 Require just 1 row for dp